 The Rule established a Quality Payment Program that applies to physicians, physician assistants, nurse practitioners, clinical nurse specialists, and certified registered nurse anesthetists—all whether in solo practice or in groups.
 It consists of two payment tracks:

 - Advanced Alternate Payment Models (“APMs”), based on participation in certain CMS-administered value-based payment programs or federal demonstration projects.
 Beginning in 2019, clinicians who are qualified Advanced APM participants will receive an annual 5% lump sum increase in Medicare Part B reimbursement.

 - Merit-based Incentive Payment System (“MIPS”), based primarily on performance in measures of quality, cost, improvement activities, and health IT.
-Beginning in 2019, clinicians who participate in MIPS will receive upward or downward Medicare Part B payment adjustments based on their performance, with adjustments ranging from ±4% in 2019 to ±9% in 2022 and forward.
-Nearly all clinicians who are not in an Advanced APM will participate in MIPS, but new Medicare Part B participants and those with annual Medicare Part B allowed charges below $30,000, or providing care for 100 or fewer Part B-enrolled Medicare beneficiaries, are excluded from participation.
+Beginning in 2019, clinicians who participate in MIPS will receive Medicare Part B payment adjustments based on their performance, ranging from ±4% in 2019 to ±9% in 2022 and forward.
+Clinicians who are not in an Advanced APM will participate in MIPS, but new Medicare Part B participants and those who do not exceed the “low-volume thresholds” (annual Medicare Part B allowed charges below $90,000, or treatment for 200 or fewer Part B-enrolled Medicare beneficiaries) are excluded from participation.